jvazpa/chipnchop/README.md

 ### Roadmap

-* Make multiple sampling parallelization available.
+* Make multiple sampling parallelization available by using Sun Grid Engine (SGE),  Simple Linux Utility for Resource Management (Slurm) or similar.
+Yet there were a first version in which we included SGE parallelization, it has been tested with obsolete versions of the software.
+Thus, it has to be re-tested so that it can be used that way.
 * Make the the pipeline executable for working with pair-end samples.